Jubilee Library, Brighton

-Jubilee Library is the largest public library serving the English city of Brighton and Hove.
-The Jubilee Library forms part of the Jubilee Square development in central Brighton, a £50 million scheme to regenerate a 40-year-old brownfield site.
-Opened in 2005 by the Princess Royal, the library won several architectural design awards and has been described as "a triumph", "the most important public building constructed in Brighton since the Royal Pavilion" and "the superhero [that] saved the city".
-In terms of visitor numbers and loans, the library is one of the busiest in England.
+The Jubilee Library is the largest running public library in the English city of Brighton and Hove.
+The Jubilee Library forms part of the Jubilee Square development in central Brighton, as a £50 million endeavour to regenerate a 40-year-old brownfield site.
+Opened in 2005 by the Princess Royal, the library has won several architectural design awards, and on one occasion dubbed, "A triumph" by the Pevsner Architectural Guides.
+In terms of the number of daily visitors (along with daily book loans/purchases), the library is one of the busiest in England.
+The library brought together facilities previously housed in separate sites.

 The library brought together facilities previously housed in separate sites.
-Several pieces of art were commissioned for the building and its environs.
-The building has been described as one of the most energy-efficient structures in England—its carbon footprint is half that of a traditional public building of comparable size, and natural energy is used throughout.
+Several pieces of art were commissioned for the building and its environment.
+The building has been described as one of the most energy-efficient structures in England – its carbon footprint is half that of a traditional public building of its comparable size, and natural energy is used throughout.

 History

-Prior to the Jubilee Library, Brighton Reference Library stood on Church Street, with a music library and local studies library at other locations.
+Prior to the Jubilee Library, Brighton Reference Library stood on Church Street, with a musical library and a studying library at other locations.

-From the 1960s onwards several plans were for a new purpose-built library, often in conjunction with other developments: a combined car park, exhibition centre and library in 1964, a building incorporating a swimming pool in 1973, and in 1986 a mixed-use commercial and residential development with a library set below an ice rink.
+From the 1960s onwards several plans were made and discussed for a new purpose-built-library, often in conjunction with other developments such as a combined car park and exhibition centre.
+In 1964, a building incorporating a swimming pool was built.
+In 1973, and in 1986 two sets of buildings were constructed: a mixed-use commercial and residential development with a library set below an ice rink.
 The most likely site in the late 1980s and early 1990s became the Music Library building and the adjacent former courthouse, on the opposite side of Church Street to the main library, but funding was not forthcoming.

-Brighton Reference Library on Church Street closed in mid-1999 after a century of use, with a new temporary library opening in a 1960s former office building, Vantage Point, (near Brighton railway station).
+Brighton Reference Library on Church Street closed in 1999 after roughly a century of its opening, with a new temporary library opening in a 1960s former office building, Vantage Point.
 It was further from the city centre, but no other building was available at short notice that could hold all the stock.
 The Music Library, which had occupied a building on Church Street since 1964, moved there at the same time; the Local Studies collection was then put in the Church Street building until 2003.
-Vantage Point was open to the public until 30 October 2004.
+Vantage Point was open to the public until closing its doors on 30 October 2004.